TMT Charitable Foundation Inc.

 Reapplication Policy

-Not applicable - organizations cannot apply or reapply as the foundation does not accept unsolicited requests.
+Not applicable - organisations cannot apply or reapply as the foundation does not accept unsolicited requests.

 Application Success Factors

 Since this foundation does not accept applications, traditional success factors do not apply.
-However, their 2023 grantmaking reveals certain patterns:
+However, recent grantmaking reveals certain patterns:

 Funding Patterns:

-• Educational institutions receive the largest awards: The top grants went to Greenwich Country Day School ($1.6M) and Dartmouth College (three grants totaling $2.6M), suggesting strong trustee connections to these institutions
+• Educational institutions receive the largest awards: The top grants went to Greenwich Country Day School ($1.6M) and Dartmouth College (three grants totalling $2.6M), suggesting strong trustee connections to these institutions

-• Youth-serving organizations receive consistent mid-level support: Multiple youth organizations received identical $75,000 grants (Boys and Girls Club, League 42, Goshen Valley Boys Ranch)
+• Youth-serving organisations receive consistent mid-level support: Multiple youth organisations received identical $75,000 grants (Boys and Girls Club, League 42, Goshen Valley Boys Ranch)

 • Geographic spread reflects personal connections: Grants span multiple states from Connecticut to Oregon, suggesting the Triplett family has ties across these regions

-• General operating support: All grants in 2023 were designated for "GENERAL" purposes rather than specific projects
+• General operating support: All recent grants were designated for "GENERAL" purposes rather than specific projects

 • Established educational institutions (K-12 and higher education)